Slipshady/AIOSDR/README.md

 The Scanner Thread: Runs the heavy math for signal detection.

-The UI Update Loop: Refreshes the big green frequency numbers and the scrolling log console in real-time.

 Summary of Capabilities
 Automated Monitoring: Watches "known" frequencies and only alerts you when there is activity.